dqhieuu/pg-explore/README.md

 "Most database clients are so unintuitive, except those integrated in Jetbrains' apps, which I already use daily."
 But even with the most advanced clients, they still can't help my unreasonably specific use cases.

 Then I found [PGlite](https://github.com/electric-sql/pglite), which is a lightweight Postgres server that runs in a browser.
 "Why don't I create my own Postgres toolbox runnable anywhere for my gridsmaxxing at work?", I wondered.
-And so began this repo—purely to support my use-case driven needs.
+And so I created this project—purely to support my arbitrary data analysis cases.
 If your needs align with mine, this project could help:

 - I have CSV, JSON data of unknown structure that people sent to me.
 I want to dump all of them into Postgres and use some LLM to "give me the top 5 most active accounts per group, JSON-aggregated."
 It should know the schema (but not the data, unless I specify that) and provide a runnable SQL query.
 I then run it, modify it, and ask the AI to modify it for me for more complex cases.

-- I want to create some tables with my [DBML](https://dbml.dbdiagram.io/home) schema I wrote some time ago, then ask AI to create more tables, and store my reusable queries in the browser.
-And, I have multiple types of data sources and want to combine them.
+- I want to interact with my [DBML](https://dbml.dbdiagram.io/home) schema I wrote some time ago, then ask AI to create more tables and store my reusable queries in the browser.
+Moreover, I have multiple types of data sources and being able to combine them would be great.

 - (TODO) I want to add "Codepen/JSFiddle snippets but for SQL queries" in my blogs to archive some cool SQL patterns and benchmarks (select top 1 per group, CTE/subquery vs lateral join performance of multiple cardinalities)